Medical News Today Blog

 3. Biostatistician

 A career as a biostatistician offers you various choices in exploring several topics related to health, research, and statistics.
 If you enjoy working with numbers and doing analytics, becoming a biostatistician is an excellent option.
-This profession is especially for those professionals who don’t want to get employed in a clinical setting.
-They can instead look for employment opportunities at federal or state government positions, private institutes, or even in non-profit organizations.
+This profession is especially for those experts who don’t want to get employed in a scientific setting.
+They can instead look for employment opportunities at central or state government positions, private organizations, or even in non-profit governments.

-Since the role and responsibilities of a biostatistician are so diverse, they have plenty of professional pathways they can pursue.
+Since the role and everyday jobs of a biostatistician are so various, they have plenty of professional pathways they can pursue.
 And while their salary may vary depending on their workplace and experience level, a biostatistician typically makes around $75,000 per year.

 4. Health educator